stellacydong/Reinsurance_Analytics_Demo/README.md

 ## **💡 Notes**

 * The demo uses **synthetic and anonymized data** for compliance.
-* Full MARL training and large ML models can be run locally for advanced simulations.
-* Optional: Enable `torch` and `transformers` in `requirements.txt` for local experiments.
+* Heavy ML modules (`torch` + `transformers`) are optional and commented out in `requirements.txt` for faster deployment.
+* For production or local experiments, you can enable them for full MARL and NLP capabilities.

 ---

 ## **📜 License**

-MIT License – free for research and non-commercial use.
+MIT License – Free for research and non‑commercial use.

+---